-Receives data from a socket, but returns a select or completion continuation if the data could not be returned immediately.
+Receives data from a socket, but returns a select continuation if the data could not be returned immediately.

-The same as infinite time-out recv/1, 2, 3, 4 but if the data can be delivered immediately, the function returns (on Unix) {select, SelectInfo} or (on Windows) {completion, CompletionInfo}, and the caller will then receive one of these messages:
+The same as infinite time-out recv/1, 2, 3, 4 but if the data cannot be delivered immediately, the function returns {select, SelectInfo}, and the caller will then receive a select message, {'\$socket', Socket, select, SelectHandle} (with the SelectHandle contained in the SelectInfo) when data has arrived.

-'''

-select message

-'''

-{'\$socket', Socket, select, SelectHandle} (with the SelectHandle that was contained in the SelectInfo) when data has arrived.

 A subsequent call to recv/1, 2, 3, 4 will then return the data.